thindil/steamsky/bin/doc/MODDING.md

 - Each mobile starts with tag `mobile`.
 - Attribute `index` is is a mobile index (it can be number or text) and must be unique.
 At this moment this value is used to set crew on ships.
-- Optional attribute `action`: what to do with this entry.
+- Optional attribute `action`: what to do with this mobile.
 Possible values
-  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
+  are: "add" (add this mobile, default option), "remove" (remove this mobile) or "update" (update selected mobile).
 - Attribute `order`: current ship order of selected mob.
 Possible values are:
   Pilot, Engineer, Gunner, Repair, Craft, Upgrading, Talk, Heal, Clean, Rest, Defend, Boarding.
 - Tag `skill` define skill of mobile.
 - Attribute `name` is name of skill (from *game.dat* from *data* directory).
-- Optional attribute `action`: what to do with this entry.
+    - Optional attribute `action`: what to do with this skill.
 Possible values
-  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
+      are: "add" (add this skill, default option), "remove" (remove this skill) or "update" (update selected skill).
     - If mobile should have constant level of skill, add attribute `level` with level of selected skill.
 If mobile should have random level of skill, add attribute `minlevel` with minimum level of skill and attribute `maxlevel` with maximum level of skill.
 - Tag `attribute` define attribute of mobile.
 If mobile should have constant level of attribute, add attribute `level` with level of selected attribute.
   If mobile should have random level of attribute, add attributes `minlevel`